 What are zoodles?

 Zoodles or zucchini noodles are long, spaghetti-shaped pieces of zucchini, usually cut with a spiralizer.
-Through trial and error, Joe and I found the best spiralizer (a relatively cheap one from Wonder Veg available on Amazon), and a method for using it.
+Through trial and error, I found the best spiralizer (a relatively cheap one from Wonder Veg available on Amazon), and a method for using it.

 We initially bought a spiralizer from The Pampered Chef, thinking it would be the best.
 It left a huge amount of waste instead of cutting the entire zucchini so, after using it a few times, we sent it back and got the Wonder Veg which cost about a third of the price.
 The Wonder Veg cuts almost the entire squash, leaving just a sliver of waste that we usually cut up a bit and throw into the pot to cook with the zoodles.